ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 then in the futurn, just type 'screenoff' in the terminal

-update : just use fn + f4 multiple times
+update : just dim the screnn ( fn + f4 ) till complete black.

 ## 5. Slow wifi
 resaon : 18.04 will use 802.11n but the router may use a/b/g